magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_opening-the-dhamma-eye.md

 firmly established in the activity of contemplation.

 There!
 Aññā Kondañña had received the Eye of Dhamma.
-He saw nature, which we call , according to truth.
-Wisdom is that which knows the truth of .
+He saw nature, which we call *saṅkhārā*, according to truth.
+Wisdom is that which knows the truth of *saṅkhārā*.
 This is the mind which knows and sees Dhamma, the mind which has surrendered.

 Until we have seen the Dhamma we must have patience and restraint.
 We must endure, we must renounce!
 We must cultivate diligence and